 I have three pets and I live on the bottom floor of a condo building.
 My sliding glass patio door faces the parking lot and dogs and their owners walk past all the time.
 Chipmunks and squirrels scurry across my patio.

 The dogs walking by drive my dog bananas.
 The small mammals and birds drive my cats nuts.
-All three want to get through the screen as quickly as possible.
-My cats actually figured out how to pop the sliding screen door out of its track so that they could run out singing, "Born Free," in cat language.
+All three of my pets want to get through the screen as quickly as possible.
+My cats actually figured out how to pop the sliding screen door out of its track so that they could run out singing "Born Free" in cat language.

 Build Your Own Cheap and Easy Pet-Friendly Screen

 I had the option of repairing the screen door, but it would cost $500 to replace the mangled track.
 I tried leaving the patio door closed all the time, but I missed the fresh air.
 I tried leaning the screen door back on the track and placing a baby gate in the doorway, but the cats climbed it and the dog knocked it down.
 I tried wedging the screen back in the track, but then it couldn't open and close, and I couldn't use the door.

 So, I went to Home Depot and tried to figure out how best to solve this problem.
 I created this panel, and it cost about $30 and an hour to make.